silentbicycle/sidereal/README.md

 The commands available are closely based on the official [command reference][].

 Normal Redis commands return (nil, error) on error.
-If the connection is closed, Sidereal will make one attempt to reconnect.
+If the connection is closed, Sidereal will make one attempt to reconnect (unless pipelining).
 If that fails, it will return (nil, "closed").

+When pipelining, be sure to check the result of R:send_pipeline().
+Rather than trying to automagically reconnect and replay a bunch of arbitrary commands (some of which may have already run), Sidereal just reports the disconnection and leaves the commands queued.
+(They can be cleared with R:clear_pipeline().)
+Also, pipelines should generally be contained in a MULTI/EXEC transaction, so that the whole group is atomic.

 The proxy interface provides syntactic sugar for basic usage: